 The 'range factor' (c.f.
 Eq.
 4-10) is an indirect measure of the reliability growth which can be achieved by eliminating or minimizing the effects of a certain influence factor.
-As an example, according to Table 4-6 an improvement by a factor of about 20 could be realized by eliminating piping material susceptible to IGSCC.
-The Electric Power Research Institute (EPRI) has studied the potential improvements by implementing remedies for mitigating IGSCC; c.f.
-Danko (1983)^[4-13] and Table 4-9 below.
+As an example, according to Table 17 an improvement by a factor of about 20 could be realized by eliminating piping material susceptible to IGSCC.
+The Electric Power Research

+Institute (EPRI) has studied the potential improvements by implementing remedies for mitigating IGSCC; c.f.
+Danko $(1983)^{[4-13]}$ and Table 17 (based on Danko's paper).